'Fall Of The Hammer' inches yet closer to release. Just a few lingering changes, and a lesson learned from same.

 Back in Part One of this series, I talked about how I scraped my new novel's ideas from a couple of long-dead ones.
 The ideas themselves mutated drastically once I had them together under a new roof.

-This page contains an archive of posts in the category The Fall Of The Hammer.
+This page contains an archive of posts in the category Infinimata Press: Projects for the month of August 2020.

 New York City